bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 01:07 PM CT, April 26</p>
+<p class="updated_time"> Latest data: 01:58 PM CT, April 26</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 75°, which is 5° **warmer** than yesterday.
-Tomorrow is expected to be 10° *colder* than today.
+Tomorrow is expected to be 11° *colder* than today.

 Currently:

-- 72°
+- 73°
-- Mostly Clear
+- Clear
-- 56% humidity
+- 52% humidity
-- 8 mph wind
+- 9 mph wind
-- 29% cloud cover
+- 0% cloud cover
 - 33 AQI 🟩
 - 1.36 inches of rain expected in the next 48 hours